 A CSEP should be capable of carrying out systems engineering tasks in many work situations based on the certified knowledge basis, which includes the insight to recognize domain and role specific practices within the overall context of the systems engineering discipline.
 Thus, the certified practitioner should be capable of practicing in a broad range of domains including military systems acquisition and development, commercial product engineering, and public infrastructure engineering.

-The experience level recognized by the CSEP status is that of a self-sufficient individual who is capable of “finding his own way” to make a productive contribution in most work situations.
+The experience level recognized by the CSEP status is that of a self-sufficient individual who is capable of “finding his or her own way” to make a productive contribution in most work situations.
 The prevalent profile to which the CSEP is targeted is that of engineering or equivalent discipline graduates with several years of discipline experience (i.e. electrical, mechanical, software etc.) included within a minimum of five years of SE experience.

 The Expert Systems Engineering Professional (ESEP) certification is for those system engineers who have distinguished themselves by demonstrating both substantial experience and technical leadership.
 The ESEP has a broader and deeper experience in performing and leading systems engineering than the CSEP.
 The ESEP has at least twenty years of systems engineering experience and is the person others seek with specific, challenging, technical questions.
 He or she is not an expert in all aspects of systems engineering but is the expert for some aspects of SE and could perform adequately in many.